Lukaku double as Belgium outclass brave Panama

 Despite being forced to spend much of the game defending, the Panamanians showed strength, speed and trickery when they did break forward, and they created chances of their own in a scoreless first half.

-Belgium wasted no time in the second period with Mertens opening the scoring two minutes in, and as the underdogs started to chase an equalizer the space opened up.
+Belgium wasted no time in the second period as Mertens quickly opened the scoring and as the underdogs started to chase an equalizer the space opened up.

 The Belgians showcased an array of clever set-pieces and will be happy with their performance against a physical Panama side ahead of games against Tunisia and England, who meet in Volgograd later on Monday.